kentsukaii/kentsukaii/README.md

 ### 🧠 More About Me:

 - 💼 Worked on multiple private projects involving **Next.js, TypeScript and APIs**
-- 🌱 Currently improving my skills in **React, Next.js and modern frontend architecture**
+- 🌱 Currently improving my skills in **frontend architecture and backend integrations**
 - 👨‍💻 Most of my public work is available on **[GitHub](https://github.com/Kentsukaii)**
-- 🛠️ Strong focus on clean UI, performance and scalability
+- 🛠️ Strong focus on clean UI, performance and maintainability
 - 💬 Ask me anything tech-related — happy to help
 - 📫 Feel free to reach out via **LinkedIn or Email**